aayushmau5/blog-api/README.md

 ##### Response

-If everything checks out, you would get a `200` response.
+If everything checks out, you would get a `200` response, and receive a cookie as well.

 ```json
 {